AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 ## Issue

-Configurable and *bundle products* display as Out of Stock on the storefront when display out of product configuration is disabled.
+*Configurable and Bundle products* display as Out of Stock on the storefront when **Display Out of Product Configuration** is disabled.

 <u>Steps to reproduce</u>: